 Walking pneumonia: Walking pneumonia is caused by Mycoplasma pneumoniae.
 Mycoplasmas are the smallest free-living agents of disease in man.
 Mycoplasma infections generally cause a mild and widespread pneumonia.
 Mycoplasmas are responsible for approximately 3% percent of all cases of pneumonia.
 The most prominent symptom of walking pneumonia is a cough that tends to come in violent attacks, but produces only sparse whitish mucus.

 Other types of pneumonia: Certain types of fungus, including Histoplasma capsulatum, Coccidioides immitis, Blastomyces dermatitidis, and Paracoccidioides brasiliensis, also can cause pneumonia.
 Pneumonia caused by fungi is much less common than pneumonia caused by bacteria or viruses.
-Another type of fungal pneumonia is caused by Pneumocystis carinii.
-Pneumocystis carinii pneumonia (PCP) primarily affects acquired immunodeficiency syndrome (AIDS) patients.
+Another type of fungal pneumonia is caused by Pneumocystis jiroveci.
+Originally, researchers thought a one-cell organism (protozoan) called Pneumocystis carinii caused this disease, but recent research suggests that a fungus called Pneumocystis jiroveci causes the pneumonia.
+However, the condition is still commonly referred to as PCP.
+PCP primarily affects acquired immunodeficiency syndrome (AIDS) patients.
 Certain diseases, such as tuberculosis, can also predispose someone to pneumonia.
 PCP may be the first sign of illness in many persons with AIDS.
 PCP can be successfully treated in many cases.
 It may recur a few months later, but treatment can help to prevent or delay its recurrence.

 Other less common pneumonias may be quite serious and are occurring more often.
 Various special pneumonias are caused by the inhalation of food, liquid, gases or dust, and by fungi.
 Obstruction of the lungs, such as a tumor, may promote the occurrence of pneumonia, although obstructions are not causes of pneumonia.